A Digital and Compact High-Precision Locking System for Pulse Laser Repetition Frequency: Methodology

 However, random-access memory (RAM) resources in the FPGA are limited, direct averaging over long time periods (e.g., 100 million samples per second at a 100 MHz ADC sampling rate) is impractical.

 Additionally, different feedback devices operate at varying response speeds, and it may be necessary to adjust the measurement period to meet specific requirements.
 To address these challenges and minimize phase noise, a counter-based phase unwrapping method is employed for frequency calculation and decimation.
-This method requires only a counter and minimal RAM, allowing for frequency averaging over a wide range.
-Fig.\ref{fig:unwrap} illustrates the phase unwrapping process, where the counter increments or decrements depending on the direction of the phase wrap.
-By adding the counter's phase value to the current phase and differentiating over different time intervals, frequency measurements can be obtained.
+This method requires only a counter (CNT) and minimal RAM, allowing for frequency averaging over a wide range.
+Fig.\ref{fig:unwrap} illustrates the phase unwrapping process, where the CNT increments or decrements depending on the direction of the phase wrap.
+By adding the CNT's phase value to the current phase and differentiating over different time intervals, frequency measurements can be obtained.

 In a digital system, signals consist of discrete sampled points.
+As the sample rate of the ADC is $F_s$, its sample period is $T_s$.
 Based on the derived approach above, a series of phase points is obtained within the FPGA, denoted as ${\theta(1), \theta(2), \ldots, \theta(n-1), \theta(n)}$.
 The frequency at any given point is expressed as:

 Averaging the frequency over multiple points results in: